rescrv/HyperDex/doc/installation.rst

 unsuitable or unavailable for your environment.
 In addition to the source tarballs provided below, you'll need to install Google's CityHash (we test against 1.0.x), Google's glog (we test against 0.3.x) and libpopt (we use 1.16).
-Additionally, you'll need libpo6 (version 0.2.2 or newer), libe (version 0.2.5 or newer), and the HyperDex source distribution.
-The latter three can be found on the HyperDex download page.
+Additionally, you'll need libpo6 (version 0.2.3 or newer), libe (version 0.2.7 or newer), busybee (version 0.1.0 or newer) and the HyperDex source distribution.
+The latter four can be found on the HyperDex download page.

 HyperDex is extremely easy to build from source.
 Once you've installed all of the prerequisites, you can install HyperDex with:

 .. sourcecode:: console